-The mission and purpose of the Spanish Facilitator Certificate Programs is to train students to become paraprofessional community interpreters and translators so that they can enhance communication and cultural understanding between the Spanish- and English-speaking populations.
-The program encourages students to enrich their lives and their communities through learning and service.
+The mission and purpose of the Community Spanish Facilitator Program is to train students to become paraprofessional community interpreters and translators so that they can enhance communication and cultural understanding between the Spanish- and English-speaking populations.